What Is the Hypothalamus?

-Your doctor will ask for your personal history and order blood and urine tests based on your symptoms.
-The tests will check for different hormones, electrolytes, and autoimmune proteins.
+Your doctor will ask you about your personal medical history and may order blood and urine tests based on your symptoms.
+The blood and urine tests check for different hormones, electrolytes, and autoimmune proteins and often include:

-Most hypothalamus disorders are treatable, but the treatment depends on the cause and the disorder.
+Most hypothalamus disorders are treatable, but the treatment depends on the cause and your signs and symptoms.

 Treatments can include: